DogukanZengin/FavouriteQuotes/Quotes.md

  - Any team that cannot be fed by two pizzas is a team that is too big @Jeff Bezos
  - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale. @The Agile Manifesto, Kent Beck et al.
  - Event sourcing is all about storing facts and any time you have “state” (structural models)—they are first-level derivative off of your facts.
 And they are transient. @Greg Young, Code on the Beach, 2014
+ - There are only two hard things in computer science: cache invalidation and naming things. @Phil Karlton